 A. Sutherland - AncientPages.com - In the Sumerian mythology, Nammu (Namma) was "primeval sea" - the ultimate origin of all things.

-More exactly, she gave birth to the male sky god An, and the female earth goddess, Ki, whose union in turn produced the god Enlil(Air), source of the ordered universe, responsible for cattle, agriculture tools, vegetation and the arts of civilization.
-Man was created to serve gods and provide them with nourishment.
+More exactly, she gave birth to the male sky god An, and the female earth goddess, Ki, whose union, in turn, produced the god Enlil(Air), source of the ordered universe, responsible for cattle, agriculture tools, vegetation and the arts of civilization.
+Man was created to serve the gods and provide them with nourishment.

 Nammu /Namma), a primeval goddess, who gave birth to An (heaven) and Ki (earth) and the first gods; Right: Enki god of the god of wisdom, creator, protector of humanity and the patron of craftsmen and artisans.

 Nammu represented the oldest generation of Mesopotamia’s deities and was the mother of the god Enki (Ea), the Sumerian water god of Eridu, located in the southern wetlands of what is today Iraq.
 Enkiwas also the god of wisdom, creator, protector of humanity, and the patron of craftsmen and artisans.